Migrate ECS instances across or within accounts

 The migration process consumes server resources, including CPU, memory, disk I/O, and network bandwidth.

-After you migrate a server to Alibaba Cloud ECS, your business's network topology, computing and storage resources, application security settings, costs, monitoring, compatibility, network latency and bandwidth, backup and recovery, and operations and maintenance (O&M) processes will change.
-You must also consider the following aspects:
+After migrating a server to Alibaba Cloud ECS, several aspects of your environment change, including network topology, compute and storage resources, application security settings, cost, monitoring, compatibility, network latency and bandwidth, backup and recovery, and O&M processes.
+You must also consider the following:

 Description